NinaCarlino/blog/source/blog/2015/secure-symmetric-encryption-in-python.markdown

 published: false
 ---

 Securing data is hard.
 The methods are scattered.
 The vulnerabilities are a nightmare.
-Ideally, one would like a simple, yet effective way to secure data.
+Ideally, one would like a simple yet effective way to secure data.
 The following is a simple yet effective recipe for developing secure storage systems.

 Enter Python's [cryptography module](https://cryptography.io/en/latest/).